pantheepatel/Practical-19/README.md

 # Practical 19: ASP.NET Identity(Authentication and Authorization)

-This project demonstrates the implementation of CRUD operations.
+This project demonstrates the implementation of authorizing and controlling access and view of functions based on the role of the accessing user.

 ## Configuration